technovangelist/katacoda-scenarios/k8scourse2platform-4/step1.md

           - emptyDir: {}
             name: etcd-auto-conf

-1. Just below that in the volumeMounts block add:
+1. Just below that in the volumeMounts update as shown:

         volumeMounts:
         - name: etcd-auto-conf